SAP/cloud-identity-developer-guide/docs/Authorization/Logging.md

 This section describes how to log results of authorization checks for both [debugging](#debug-logging) and [auditing](#audit-logging) purposes.

 ## Debug Logging
-Debug Logs for the AMS modules can be enabled via environment variables to analyze unexpected authorization results of the application.
+Debug Logs for the Authorization Management Service (**AMS**) modules can be enabled via environment variables to analyze unexpected authorization results of the application.
 They can also be used to understand and verify the behavior of the AMS modules in early stages of development.

 ::: danger Warning
-Debug logging should not be enabled in production environments as it may expose sensitive information and impact performance.
+Debug logging shouldn't be enabled in production environments.
+It might expose sensitive information and impact performance.

-It is your responsibility to ensure that debug logs are not stored or transmitted in a way that could compromise security or violate data protection regulations.
+It's your responsibility to ensure that debug logs aren't stored or transmitted in a way that could compromise security or violate data protection regulations.
 :::

 ::: tip